danleavitt0/9dots.io-pages/OfgKIac.md

 views: 0
 published: true
 type: lesson
-blurb: "During this lesson students will translate their #prototype into #HTML and learn how to use #codepen to create their #websites."
+blurb: "During this lesson students translate their #prototype into #HTML and learn how to use #codepen to create their #websites.
+Start by explaining how to properly format HTML.
+Students practice on paper by hand writing the batman bowling handout as HTML.
+Students demonstrate learning by translating their prototypes into HTML."
 objective:
   - Create a website on codepen.io
   - Translate a prototype into HTML